Whimsy Stick

 Wait, build the stalk

 Lure still on the ground.
 Dog locks on.
 Ask for a sit or stand-wait.
 Hold for 8 to 10 seconds minimum before releasing.
 This is not a formality.
 This is where the impulse control gets built.
-For GSDs and Malinois who haven’t done structured drive work before, the wait phase will be the hardest part in the first week.
+For GSDs and Malinois who have not done structured drive work before, the wait phase will be the hardest part in the first week.
 That difficulty is exactly why it matters.

-Cue: “Wait”
+Cue: Wait

 3